plblum/jivs/planning/Design Jivs-DOM.md

 }
 ```

 `TextValueDispatcher`, `ValueDispatcher`, and `FieldValidationDispatcher` are field dispatchers.
-Each resolves the consumer elements associated with the callback's `IFieldValueHost`, then invokes only the corresponding installed capability on each element.
-The protected `forEachConsumer()` helper supplies the common iteration; the concrete dispatcher performs the capability-specific `undefined`/`null` check.
+Each resolves the elements associated with the callback's `IFieldValueHost`, then invokes only the corresponding installed capability on each element.
+The protected `forEachElement()` helper supplies the common iteration; the concrete dispatcher performs the capability-specific `undefined`/`null` check.

 - `TextValueDispatcher` calls `jivsTextValueAdapter.writeTextValue(textValue)`;
 - `ValueDispatcher` calls `jivsValueAdapter.writeValue(value)`;
 - `FieldValidationDispatcher` calls `jivsFieldPresentation.apply(valueHost, state)`.

-`FormValidationDispatcher` resolves the form-level consumers associated with the `IValueHostsManager` and calls `jivsFormPresentation.apply(valueHostsManager, state)`.
+`FormValidationDispatcher` resolves the form-level elements associated with the `IValueHostsManager` and calls `jivsFormPresentation.apply(valueHostsManager, state)`.

 The concrete dispatcher interfaces do not expose the adapter or presentation properties as callback parameters.
 The dispatcher reads the installed public property from the resolved `IJivsDomElement`, which keeps installation state on the element and permits applications to replace an installed behavior.
 An `undefined` property means the capability was not installed and is skipped.
 A `null` property means the capability was examined and is intentionally unavailable and is also skipped.
 Dispatching never creates or installs an adapter or presentation.

 The field and form base classes own the common rules:

-- `findConsumers()` takes a containing element from which to run its query; it is the value of document unless ValueHostsManagerConfig.containerIdentifier supplies a way to find a root element.
+- `findElements()` takes a containing element from which to run its query; it is the value of document unless ValueHostsManagerConfig.containerIdentifier supplies a way to find a root element.
-- enumerate every consumer returned by `findConsumers()`;
+- enumerate every element returned by `findElements()`;
-- invoke the supplied operation once per consumer, in discovery order;
+- invoke the supplied operation once per element, in discovery order;
-- continue dispatching to other consumers when one consumer has no matching capability;
+- continue dispatching to other elements when one element has no matching capability;
-- do not throw merely because no consumer or matching capability exists.
+- do not throw merely because no element or matching capability exists.

 Concrete subclasses own element discovery.
-The base package does not provide a universal `findConsumers()` implementation.
+The base package does not provide a universal `findElements()` implementation.
 A direct `jivs-dom` user must implement that method according to the application's element-discovery convention.
 The default DOM package must not inspect `jivs-simpledom` attributes.
 A SimpleDom dispatcher supplies the SimpleDom-specific discovery implementation.
 A custom application can provide a dispatcher that resolves elements by any other convention.

 `jivs-simpledom` consumes these contracts by supplying concrete subclasses of the field and form dispatcher bases.
-For example, a SimpleDom text-value dispatcher can extend `TextValueDispatcher`, implement its consumer-discovery method using the SimpleDom field and role attributes, and let the inherited dispatch logic invoke `jivsTextValueAdapter` on each discovered editor.
-The corresponding SimpleDom validation dispatchers use the same attribute-based discovery for field or form presentation consumers.
+For example, a SimpleDom text-value dispatcher can extend `TextValueDispatcher`, implement its element-discovery method using the SimpleDom field and role attributes, and let the inherited dispatch logic invoke `jivsTextValueAdapter` on each discovered editor.
+The corresponding SimpleDom validation dispatchers use the same attribute-based discovery for field or form presentation elements.
 These subclasses belong to `jivs-simpledom`; the base package does not inspect or depend on those attributes.

-For example, a text-value dispatcher can implement the capability check in its public dispatch operation while leaving consumer discovery to its subclass:
+For example, a text-value dispatcher can implement the capability check in its public dispatch operation while leaving element discovery to its subclass:

 ```ts
 abstract class TextValueDispatcher